silkroadnomad/kurento-meteor/hello-world/README.md

 ##iOS
-- in order to run this on ios, please execute ``meteor add-platform ios``
+- in order to run on ios, please execute ``meteor add-platform ios``
 - connect your ios device and run ``meteor run ios-device``  and open the project in xcode
 - don't convert to latest swift syntax!
 - within "Build Settings" add/set: